Meatfucker/gimmich/README.md

 # gimmich

-gimmich is a GUI for immich to make bulk uploading/downloading using your image server easy.
+gimmich is a GUI for immich to make bulk uploading/downloading using your immich server easy.

 - Immich API based.
 - Supports multiple paths at once.